Driosi double helps Austin win 3-3 in draw with Earthquakes - ExBulletin

 Jeremy Ibobisi scored his thirteenth goal in the earthquakes, scoring in the 88th minute to win the equalizer.
 Ebobisse also had help.

-Brad Stover saved two goals for Austin.
+Brad Stover twice saved for Austin.
 Matt Bersano saved three shots for San Jose.

 Sources